Under 2 hours

 Scroll saws have a thin blade that allows you to cut intricate curves and corners.
 For advanced users, this means inlay work, musical instruments, dovetail joints and other types of joinery.
 DIY craft hobbyists can also enjoy a wide range of scroll saw projects such as wooden toys and decoration, state maps and cut-out names or slogans.

-This guide teaches you the parts of a scroll saw, how to use a scroll saw and gives you scroll saw tips and techniques for your DIY woodworking projects.
+This guide teaches you the parts of a scroll saw and how to use a scroll saw.
+It also includes scroll saw tips and techniques for your DIY woodworking projects.

 Anatomy of a Scroll Saw